Next Chapter

 5. Integration with other automated systems: Allows you to integrate it with other systems that you use for optimal results, such as an inventory management system, a sales management system, an accounting system, etc.

-6. Real-time reporting: Enables everyone to track information in real time and record every activity in the warehouse such as entry and exit of goods, exact quantity of inventory, etc.
+6. Real-time reporting: This enables everyone to track information in real-time and record every activity in the warehouse, such as the entry and exit of goods, the exact quantity of inventory, etc.

 Conclusion